^

 Interactions with other drugs

-Calcium gluconate weakens the effectiveness of phenytoin.
+Calcium gluconate weakens the effectiveness of the substance phenytoin.

-In the case of combination with calciferol or its derivatives, an increase in the degree of calcium absorption is observed.
+In case of combination with calciferol or its derivatives, an increase in the degree of calcium absorption is observed.
 Cholestyramine reduces calcium absorption in the gastrointestinal tract.

 Forms poorly soluble or insoluble calcium salts with salicylates, carbonates, and sulfates.